Online Submission System

-To cover the cost for providing our high-quality publishing service and free access to readers, authors of manuscripts accepted to RESSAT shall pay a one-time Article Processing Charge (APC) for manuscripts accepted after peer-review.
-As of 01.01.2021, the APC is 400 USD.
-There are no charges for rejected articles, no submission charges, and no surcharges based on the length of an article, figures or supplementary data.
+To cover the cost of providing a high-quality publishing service and free access to readers, authors of manuscripts accepted to RESSAT shall pay a one-time Article Processing Charge (APC) of 400 USD.
+There is no charge for rejected articles, and no surcharge based on the length of the article, figures, or supplementary data.
 Editorial items (Editorials, Corrections, Additions, Retractions, Letters, Comments, etc.) are published free of charge.